 While the old tutoring system was more focused on a fixed set of rules, the new mentoring options are more organic and realistic.
 This is reflected in game with suggestions via hints and tips.
 The game gives you much better feedback as to what affects personality adjustments and displays it to the user in a clear manner.

 Players need to be training together to mentor one another, as well as spending time together off the training pitch.
 This means the players need to be in the same squad.
 You can no longer have a first team player, mentor an U18 player unless they are in the same squad.
-So you’d either have to demote the senior player or promote the younger player in order to create a unit they both can participate in.

 When trying to influence the players the game looks at the following things;